ballerina-platform/module-ballerinax-alfresco/README.md

 ## Examples

-The `Alfresco` connector provides practical examples illustrating usage in various scenarios.
-Explore these [examples](https://github.com/module-ballerinax-alfresco/tree/main/examples/), covering the following use cases:
+The `ballerinax/alfresco` connector provides practical examples illustrating usage in various scenarios.
+Explore these [examples](https://github.com/ballerina-platform/module-ballerinax-alfresco/tree/main/examples), covering the following use cases:

-[//]: # (TODO: Add examples)
+1. [Upload a Document](https://github.com/ballerina-platform/module-ballerinax-alfresco/tree/main/examples/upload-document) - Create a new file in Alfresco and upload content to it under a specific folder or path.
+2. [Download a Document](https://github.com/ballerina-platform/module-ballerinax-alfresco/tree/main/examples/download-document) - Retrieve a document stored in Alfresco.

 ## Build from the source